-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Vermont, real estate commission costs an average of $18,193 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In Vermont, real estate commission costs an average of $18,984 — that's usually more expensive than the rest of your closing costs combined!

 Thankfully, there's a way to save big by selling with Clever.
 With listing fees of just 1.5%, you'll save thousands on realtor commission, putting more money in your pocket.

 How much are seller closing costs in Vermont?

 In Vermont, expect to pay about 2.86% of your home's sale price in closing costs — not including realtor fees.
 At the median home value of $370,790, this equates to around $10,599 at closing.
 Learn more about what makes up seller closing costs in Vermont.